Justin Jones

 Operations at scale

 Designed and ran the systems, networks, and teams that keep moving when the numbers get large and the margin for error gets small.
-Standards adopted across 200+ delivery stations; the discipline the Jones Method is distilled from — durable performance engineered, not willed into being.
+Standards adopted across 200+ sites; the discipline the Jones Method is distilled from — durable performance engineered, not willed into being.

 • Systems